SakuZN/CCAPDEV_Dormable/README.md

 3. Make sure you are in the root directory of the project.
 Create a `.env` file and go to [this link](https://pastebin.com/chjvhT8S) and paste the contents of the file into your `.env` file.
-   The password for the paste bin is "<nameOfOurCourse>_<nameOfOurProject>_<groupNumber>" (all lowercase and no special characters).
+   The password for the paste bin is "nameOfOurCourse_nameOfOurProject_groupNumber" (all lowercase and no special characters).

-4. Run the following script to easily setup the project:
+4. Run the following scripts to easily set up the project:
     ```
-    npm run gulp-start
+   npm run localSetup
     ```

 5. The console should output successful connection and the link